 TURN Meeting #2

-will take place in summer 2016.
+took place in june 2016.
 Further details will be posted on this page shortly.

 TURN Meeting #1

 The TURN Meeting #1 On Perspectives, Facts and Fictions, scheduled to take place in Berlin from 26 to 28 June 2014, was a private working conference for all participants of the TURN Fund.
 The purpose of the “TURN Meeting #1” was to encourage dialogue between the institutions on thematic and methodical matters of their projects and provided insight into the debates and topics with which their colleagues on the continent are involved.